Measuring AI Accuracy with the AI Robustness (AIR) Tool

 Opportunities to Partner

 The AIR team is currently seeking collaborators to contribute to and influence the continued maturation of the AIR tool.
 If your organization has AI or ML classifiers and subject-matter experts to help us understand your data, our team can help you build a tailored implementation of the AIR tool.
-You’ll work closely with the SEI AIR team, experimenting with the tool to learn about your classifiers’ performance and to help our ongoing research into evolution and adoption.
+The tool is free, and there is no charge for working with the SEI AIR team to learn about your classifiers’ performance and to help our ongoing research into evolution and adoption.
 Some of the roles that could benefit from—and help us improve—the AIR tool include:

 With SEI adoption support, partnering organizations gain in-house expertise, innovative insight into causal learning, and knowledge to improve AI and ML classifiers.